Approaches to critical point theory via sequential and parametrized topological complexity: Navigation functions and sequential subspace complexities

 In this section, we want to study consequences of Corollary \ref{CorTCLSdiff} a for special types of differentiable functions, namely $r$-navigation functions.
 These are straightforward generalizations of the notion of a navigation function as introduced in \cite[Chapter 4]{FarberBook}, see also \cite[Section 4.1]{MescherSurvey} for an exposition.

 \begin{definition} Let $r \in \NN$ with $r \geq 2$ and let $X$ be a connected paracompact Banach manifold.
-We call a continuously differentiable function $F\colon X^r \to \RR$ an $r$-navigation function if \begin{enumerate}[(i)] \item $F$ satisfies the PS condition with respect to a complete Riemannian metric on $X^r$, \item $F(x)\geq 0$ for all $x \in X^r$ and $F^{-1}(\{0\}) = \Delta_{r,X}$. \end{enumerate} \end{definition}
+We call a continuously differentiable function $F\colon X^r \to \RR$ an $r$\textit{-navigation function} if \begin{enumerate}[(i)] \item $F$ satisfies the PS condition with respect to a complete Riemannian metric on $X^r$, \item $F(x)\geq 0$ for all $x \in X^r$ and $F^{-1}(\{0\}) = \Delta_{r,X}$. \end{enumerate} \end{definition}

-\begin{remark} Let $r \in \NN$ with $r \geq 2$ \begin{enumerate} \item By definition of an $r$-navigation function $F\colon X^r \to \RR$, its global minimum is $0$ and it holds that \item If $X$ is a finite-dimensional closed manifold, then any $F\in C^1(X^r)$ which satisfies property (ii) of Definition \ref{DefNavFunction} is an $r$-navigation function, since any $C^1$-function on a closed manifold satisfies the PS condition with respect to any Riemannian metric. \end{enumerate} \end{remark}
+\begin{remark} Let $r \in \NN$ with $r \geq 2$. \begin{enumerate} \item By definition of an $r$-navigation function $F\colon X^r \to \RR$, its global minimum is $0$ and it holds that \item If $X$ is a finite-dimensional closed manifold, then any $F\in C^1(X^r)$ which satisfies property (ii) of Definition \ref{DefNavFunction} is an $r$-navigation function, since any $C^1$-function on a closed manifold satisfies the PS condition with respect to any Riemannian metric. \item The motivation for the introduction of navigation functions is the wish to carry out motion planning along paths following gradient flow lines of a differentiable function.
+This idea was first established by D. Koditschek and E. Rimon in \cite{KoditschekRimon} who considered motion planning to a fixed end point along gradient flow lines.
+The idea behind a $2$-navigation function is to use an analogous method for flexible start and end points.
+This approach is explained in greater detail in \cite[Section 4.1]{MescherSurvey}. \end{enumerate} \end{remark}

 It follows from Remark \ref{RemarkNavCritzero}.(1) that if $X$ is not a point, then any $r$-navigation function $F\colon X^r \to \RR$ will have infinitely many critical points, since $\Delta_{r,X} \subset \Crit F$.
 However, we can use subspace complexities to estimate the numbers of critical points whose value is \emph{positive} as the following application of Corollary \ref{CorTCLSdiff} shows. \begin{theorem} Let $r \in \NN$ with $r \geq 2$, let $X$ be a connected paracompact Banach manifold and let $F\colon X^r\to \RR$ be an $r$-navigation function.
 Then